pachyderm/pachyderm/doc/docs/2.2.x/contributing/coding-conventions.md

 ## Review

 - See the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) guide for a list of common comments.
+- See the [Go Test Comments](https://github.com/golang/go/wiki/TestComments) guide for a list of common test code comments.
 - Make sure CI is passing for your branch.